Iriswu55555/wordcloud/README.md

 # Metadata Description

-Title: Wordcloud of Frequently Used Words in Job Descriptions
+* Title: Wordcloud of Frequently Used Words in Job Descriptions

-Description: This wordcloud visualization presents the most frequently used words in a text dataset obtained from job descriptions on LinkedIn.com.
+* Description: This wordcloud visualization presents the most frequently used words in a text dataset obtained from job descriptions on LinkedIn.com.
 The text data was pre-processed by removing stop words, stemming, and removing punctuation and numbers.

-Keywords: Wordcloud, Text Data, Visualization, Pre-processing, Job Descriptions, LinkedIn
+* Keywords: Wordcloud, Text Data, Visualization, Pre-processing, Job Descriptions, LinkedIn

-Data Source: LinkedIn.com job descriptions
+* Data Source: LinkedIn.com job descriptions

-Data Collection Date: March 8th, 2023
+* Data Collection Date: March 8th, 2023

-Data Pre-processing Steps: The following pre-processing steps were applied to the text data: stop word removal, stemming, and punctuation and number removal.
+* Data Pre-processing Steps: The following pre-processing steps were applied to the text data: stop word removal, stemming, and punctuation and number removal.

-Wordcloud Parameters:
+* Wordcloud Parameters:

-Background_color: The default background color is 'black'.
+1. Background_color: The default background color is 'white'.
-Max_font_size: The maximum font size for the largest word is specified.
+2. Max_font_size: The maximum font size for the largest word is specified.
 If not set, the height of the image is used.
-Max_words: The maximum number of words is set to 200 by default.
+3. Max_words: The maximum number of words is set to 200 by default.
-Stopwords: The build-in stopwords list is used to filter out words.
+4. Stopwords: The build-in stopwords list is used to filter out words.

-Software Used: Python was used to generate the wordcloud visualization.
+* Software Used: Python was used to generate the wordcloud visualization.

-Metadata Standard: The metadata for this wordcloud visualization was created using the Data Documentation Initiative (DDI) metadata standard, version 3.1.
+* Metadata Standard: The metadata for this wordcloud visualization was created using the Data Documentation Initiative (DDI) metadata standard, version 3.1.

-Metadata Creator: The metadata was created by Yu-Chen Wu on March 8th, 2023.
+* Metadata Creator: The metadata was created by Yu-Chen Wu on March 8th, 2023.

-Data Access: Access to the data used to generate this wordcloud visualization is available at https://github.com/Iriswu55555/wordcloud.git.
+* Data Access: Access to the data used to generate this wordcloud visualization is available at https://github.com/Iriswu55555/wordcloud.git.
 The data may require permission from the data owner or repository.

 For generating word cloud in Python, modules needed are – matplotlib, pandas and wordcloud.
 To install these packages, run the following commands :